raspberrypi/documentation/configuration/wireless/wireless-cli.md

 }
 ```

-If you are using `wpa_passphrase` you can redirect its output to your configuration file by calling `wpa_passphrase "testing" >> /etc/wpa_supplicant/wpa_supplicant.conf`.
+If you are using `wpa_passphrase` you can redirect its output to your configuration file by calling `wpa_passphrase "testing" "testingPassword" >> /etc/wpa_supplicant/wpa_supplicant.conf`.
 Note that this requires you to change to `root` (by executing `sudo su`) or find another way to redirect the output since the file we write to can be altered only by a user with administrative privileges.
 Last but not least make sure you use `>>` (which is used to append text to an existing file) since `>` will erase all contents and **then** append the output to the specified file.

 Now save the file by pressing **Ctrl+X** then **Y**, then finally press **Enter**.